Debajyoti111/Debajyoti111/README.md

 <h1 align="center">Hi 👋, I'm Debajyoti Dhar</h1>
 <h2>👦About Me </h2>
-<h3>I am a Blockchain Developer and an Indie Game Developer.
-I also have great interest on AI/ML/RL/DL.</h3>
+<h3>I am a Blockchain Developer and AI/ML developer.
+I also do indie Game Development as a hobby.</h3>

 - 🧑‍🎓 I'm a student at ABV-IIITM Gwalior